siva-03/ArtView-Aligner/README.md

 - Adding functionality that also describes the painting once the user is directed towards it properly.
 - Improve/tune the corner detection algorithm to include the actual frame corners all the time.

+## Other work:
+I also wrote python code to read and process bag files made by the RealSense viewer.
+The RGB-D and the gyroscope data are read synchronously for processing.
+The grocery stores I approached for shelf video data collection turned me down, so I had to pivot to the current project.